-In case, you find yourself stuck on one of the topics and are not able to perform well, despite repeated efforts, it is advisable to skip that topic and further spend time in strengthening your strong areas.
+In case, you find yourself stuck on one of the topics and are not able to perform well, despite repeated efforts, it is advisable to skip that topic and further spend time strengthening your strong areas.

 3. And finally PRACTICE!

 Now you know what we are talking about.
-Practice is your key!
+Practice is key!
 Hold on to it as it will open many doors.
 Solve previous year’s papers and mock tests and see your weaker sections turn into your strengths.